 \section{Introduction}

 While qualitative models of concurrent systems are traditionally analysed using various notions of two-valued process equivalence, it has long been recognized that for systems involving quantitative data, notions of behavioural \emph{distance} play a useful role as a more fine-grained measure of process similarity.
 Well-known examples include behavioural distances on probabilistic transition systems~\cite{GiacaloneEA90,dgjp:metrics-labelled-markov,bw:behavioural-pseudometric}, on systems combining nondeterminism and probability~\cite{cgt:logical-bisim-metrics}, and on metric transition systems~\cite{afs:linear-branching-metrics,FahrenbergEA11}.
-Like in the two-valued case, where a wide range of process equivalences of varying granularity is arranged on the so-called \emph{linear-time/branching-time spectrum}~\cite{DBLP:books/el/01/Glabbeek01}, one has a spectrum of behavioural metrics on a given system that vary in granularity (with greater distances thought of as having finer granularity)~\cite{DBLP:journals/tcs/FahrenbergL14}.
-In the present work, we provide a general framework for behavioural metrics on quantitative systems that is parametric on the one hand in the \emph{type} of systems (e.g.\ probabilistic, weighted, fuzzy), and on the other hand in the quantitative \emph{semantics} of a systems, i.e.\ in the granularity of behavioural distance.
-For parametricity in the system type, we rely on \emph{universal coalgebra}~\cite{DBLP:journals/tcs/Rutten00}, in which the transition type of systems is abstracted as an endofunctor on a suitable base category.
-Parametricity in the system semantics, on the other hand, is based on the framework of \emph{graded monads}~\cite{DBLP:conf/calco/MiliusPS15, DBLP:conf/concur/DorschMS19}, which handles additional semantic identifications (beyond branching-time equivalence) by algebraic means, using grades to control the depth of look-ahead.
-For the syntactic treatment of spectra of behavioural distances, we introduce a graded extension of \emph{quantitative algebra}~\cite{mardare2016quantitative} that allows describing graded monads on the category of metric spaces by operations and approximate equations.
+Like in the two-valued case, where process equivalences of varying granularity are arranged on the \emph{linear-time/branching-time spectrum}~\cite{DBLP:books/el/01/Glabbeek01}, one has a spectrum of behavioural metrics on a given system type that vary in granularity (with greater distances thought of as having finer granularity)~\cite{DBLP:journals/tcs/FahrenbergL14}.